 Asking for heavenly help doesn’t seem to produce any results, so Zezé decides to take matters into his own hands by doing odd jobs — such as shoe shining and helping a local street musician sell his CDs.

 Despite his good heart and intentions, Zezé always seems to find himself in trouble.
-His family’s financial problems create real tension and the boy often finds himself in the wrong place at the wrong time.
-Perceived as “bratty”, “mischievous” and the “incarnation of evil”, he often takes beating from his older siblings.
+His family’s financial problems create real tension, and the boy often finds himself in the wrong place at the wrong time.
+Perceived as “bratty”, “mischievous”, and the “incarnation of evil”, he often takes a beating from his older siblings.
 Zeze is a daydreamer with great imagination, unable to cope with the daily beatings and being misunderstood, he takes solace in a fantasy world that he creates for himself and his younger brother.
-While most boys have pets for companionship and friendship, Zezé befriends an orange tree – and not just any orange tree , but one that talks and is able to take Zezé on magical journeys.
+While most boys have pets for companionship and friendship, Zezé befriends an orange tree – and not just any orange tree, but one that talks and is able to take Zezé on magical journeys.

 Portuga: I’ll take you for a ride in our car.
 And you’ll tell me those amazing stories.
 You’ll tell your stories to everyone.

 The friendship of little Zezé and Portuga is mutually beneficial despite the significant age difference between them — or maybe because of it.
 Portuga does not look down at Zeze, and his advice to him and ideas shared between them are given and received with ease.
-Appreciation, concern for the other’s well-being and tenderness are ever present, which makes My Sweet Orange Tree one of the best films with an inter generational friendship as a central theme of its narrative.
+Appreciation, concern for the other’s well-being and tenderness are ever-present, making My Sweet Orange Tree one of the best films with an intergenerational friendship as a central theme of its narrative.

-I am not ashamed to admit that I watched the final scenes of the movie with tears in my eyes.
-Tears not necessarily brought by sadness, but of a weird mixture of joy, nostalgia, appreciation of life itself, and gratefulness for a story so beautifully told.
-Any movie that can evoke such emotions is a masterpiece, a gem to be discovered and cherished and My Sweet Orange Tree is just that!
+I am not ashamed to admit that I watched the movie’s final scenes with tears in my eyes.
+Tears not necessarily brought by sadness, but a weird mixture of joy, nostalgia, appreciation of life itself, and gratefulness for a beautifully told story.
+Any movie that can evoke such emotions is a masterpiece, a gem to be discovered and cherished, and My Sweet Orange Tree is just that!
 A must see!